sud82/aerospike-kubernetes-operator-workshop/README.md

 kubectl apply -f deploy/samples/storage/microk8s_filesystem_storage_class.yaml
 ```

-See [Storage Provisioning](Storage-provisioning) for more details on configuring persistent storage.

 **Create secrets**

-Create secrets to setup Aerospike authentication, TLS, and features.conf.
-See [[Manage-TLS-Certificates]] for more details.
+Create secrets to set up Aerospike authentication, TLS, and features.conf.

 Aerospike secrets like `TLS certificates, security credentials, and features.conf` can be packaged in a single directory and converted to Kubernetes secrets

 > Operator only supports Enterprise Aerospike Clusters.
 Hence secret should have the `features.conf` file.
-Copy your features.conf in `deploy/secrets` and create the secret using given command.
+Copy your features.conf in `deploy/secrets` and create the secret using the given command.

 ```sh
 kubectl -n aerospike create secret generic aerospike-secret --from-file=deploy/secrets
 ```

-Create a secret containing the `password` for Aerospike cluster `admin user` by passing the password from the command line.
+Create a secret containing the `password` for the Aerospike cluster `admin user` by giving the password from the command line.

-> This is needed only if cluster is security enabled
+> This is needed only if the cluster is security enabled

 ```sh
 kubectl -n aerospike create secret generic auth-secret --from-literal=password='admin123'